- In a change to previous years, hitting the same wall repeatedly only scores ONE RUN – unless an over-throw.

 - Failure to pay in advance will lead to forfeiting any points scored in that weeks match.
 The opposition score will not be effected.

 - All games must be played.
-If a fixture is missed you will forfeit the maximum points and the full amount of £60 will be charged.
+If a fixture is missed you will be charged full amount of £68 will be charged.
 The team that has no opponent will have use of the facilities for 1 hour.

 - Hard plastic indoor balls shall be used.
 Each ball will be used for 6 consecutive games.
 Balls must be returned to WICL umpire at end of match.
 If a ball is lost during the game a replacement ball will be selected by the umpire.